 Wander into the Siuslaw Pioneer Museum and our docents are on hand to greet you with a warm welcome.
-They provide a brief introduction of our former schoolhouse building and a short explanation of the museum’s exhibits.
+They provide a brief introduction of our former schoolhouse building and a short explanation of the Museum exhibits.
 You are encouraged to roam the main and upper floors by a winding staircase or elevator to view exhibits on your own.
-The museum’s collection is entirely comprised of local pioneer items.
+The Museum’s collection is entirely comprised of local pioneer items.
 Additional artifacts and displays are located outside the building.
 The docents are happy to answer your questions.
 Among the more popular exhibits are: the Marine and logging displays, and of course, the exploding whale video.

 “There’s so much to see!
 We’re going to come back again!”